baumgach/baumgach.github.io/_pages/cv.md

 Work experience
 ======
-* **Feb 2021 - present**: Independent Research Group Leader, University of Tübingen, Germany
+* Feb 2021 - present: Independent Research Group Leader, University of Tübingen, Germany
-  * Principal investigator of the [Machine Learning in Medical Image Analysis group](https://www.mlmia-unitue.de) at the Cluster of Excellence - Machine Learning: New Perspectives for Science
+  * Principal investigator of the [Machine Learning in Medical Image Analysis group](https://www.mlmia-unitue.de) at the Cluster of Excellence Machine Learning: New Perspectives for Science
   * Faculty of the International Max Planck Research School for Intelligent Systems (IMPRS-IS).

 * Jan 2022 - Jan 2021: Senior Research and Development Engineer, PTC Vuforia, Zürich